WiFi IEEE 802.11 Types Includes:

 802.11b was built in to many laptop computers and other form of equipment and this sealed its success.

-802.11b boasts an impressive performance.
-It is able to transfer data with raw data rates up to 11 Mbps, and has a good range, although not when operating at its full data rate.
+802.11b boasted an impressive performance for its day.
+It was able to transfer data with raw data rates up to 11 Mbps, and had a good range, although not when operating at its full data rate.

 |Summary of 802.11b Wi-Fi Standard Specification

 |Maximum data rate (Mbps)||11|

 |RF Band (GHz)||2.4|

 |Channel width (MHz)||20|

 When transmitting data 802.11b uses the CSMA/CA technique that was defined in the original 802.11 base standard and retained for 802.11b.
 This is the same form of anti-collision methodology that is used within Ethernet.

 Using this technique, when a node wants to make a transmission it listens for a clear channel and then transmits.
 It then listens for an acknowledgement and if it does not receive one it backs off a random amount of time, assuming another transmission caused interference, and then listens for a clear channel and then retransmits the data.

 In this way the possibility of more than one node transmitting in the wireless LAN is very significantly reduced.
 Any collisions that might happen are resolved using error correction.